Riyan Silochan

 LRMG Digital Adoption-Platform

-When complexity becomes overwhelming, people’s inclination is to resort to what they know best – the tried and trusted – and to simplify.
-This is partly, or occasionally, useful.
-But when it is an inertia-linked heuristic, simplification stifles change and can lead to poor outcomes.
-DAPs overcome this; rather than allowing users to take default options that bypass the potential gains within tools and applications, they help users navigate them and use them fully.
+After years of updates, bolt-on applications and customisation, many systems have become genuinely difficult to navigate.
+When complexity becomes overwhelming, people revert to what they know.
+This is sometimes useful.
+However, when it becomes an ingrained habit, it actively stifles change and leads to poor outcomes.
+DAPs overcome this tendency.
+Rather than allowing users to take default options that bypass the potential gains within tools and applications, DAPs guide users to navigate them fully and use them to their real potential.

 "The cost of not having users interact with an application goes beyond the wasted or excess spend involved in its installation and annual licensing cost.
 It's also an opportunity cost.
 What could the entire company's employees be doing better, and how much more could they accomplish by using it?"